 CONCLUSION

-This study demonstrated that sRPE is highly correlated with external-TL measures, particularly those derived from GPS devices in cricket batsmen and fast-bowlers.
+This study supports the use of sRPE as a measure of TL as it was demonstrated that sRPE is highly correlated with external-TL measures, particularly those derived from GPS devices in cricket batsmen and fast-bowlers.
 However, this was not the case with HR-derived internal-TL measures, which is likely explained by the intermittent nature and greater proportion of low-intensity activity of cricket players during training activities.
 It was also evident that technical skill external measures of TL were correlated to sRPE to varying levels depending on playing position.
 Additionally, this study also showed that a number of factors could be used to predict sRPE as opposed to only relying on one internal or external measure of TL, although these factors differ between playing position.
-Overall the results of this study provide cricket coaches with information regarding the use of load monitoring during net-based cricket training sessions which may prove useful when developing net-based cricket training programs.
+Overall the results of this study provide cricket coaches with information regarding the use of load monitoring during net-based cricket training sessions.

 ACKNOWLEDGEMENTS